fb

 Hackensack, NJ (June 8, 2026) – A crash that involved a motorcycle and two other vehicles left at least two people hospitalized on early Monday morning, June 8.
-New Jersey State Police rushed to the scene on Interstate 80 westbound near mile marker 66.4 in Hackensack shortly before 2:30 a.m.
+The New Jersey State Police rushed to the scene on Interstate 80 westbound near mile marker 66.4 in Hackensack shortly before 2:30 a.m.

 Emergency units were called to the highway after reports of a multi-vehicle crash came in.
 Three vehicles total were involved, including the motorcycle.
 At least one vehicle may have left the scene before help arrived.